- Architects In Charge : Sebastian Morandé, Patricio Browne, Antonio Lipthay

 - Interior Design : Ignacio Yrarrazaval

 - Energy Efficiency And Facade Engineering : Esteban Undurraga, Juan Cristobal Perez

 - Energy Efficiency : Juan Cristobal Perez, Esteban Undurraga

 - Facade Engineering : Esteban Undurraga, Juan Cristobal Perez

+Text description provided by the architects.
 The Refugia Hotel is located on the Rilan Peninsula on the Island of Chiloé in the Lakes Region of southern Chile.
-From the site one has a distant view across an inland sea of the volcano-studded Andes on the mainland.
+From the site, one has a distant view across an inland sea of the volcano-studded Andes on the mainland.
 Nearby on the surrounding the peninsula, one can enjoy the on-going activity of the tides, the picturesque beauty of the waterways, and the rich biodiversity of the wetlands of Pullao.

 The architecture of the hotel seeks to plant a light footprint on the topography of the landscape.
-In the manner of a bridge, a linear arrangements of rooms, suspended on four concrete pillars, is designed to be a structural composition perched on a hilltop, rather than an opaque edifice growing out of it, maximizing light, space, sky and perspective.
+In the manner of a bridge, a linear arrangement of rooms, suspended on four concrete pillars, is designed to be a structural composition perched on a hilltop, rather than an opaque edifice growing out of it, maximizing light, space, sky, and perspective.

 The use of geometry and the application of wood in the design of the skin of the structure, as well as the interior partitions, were central to the overall architectural concept.
 Using parametric design technology to predict the optimal shape of each larch shingle and its positioning, complemented with artisanal labor to craft and install them, was an innovative architectural and building technique that proved highly successful – the complementary melding of technology and manual skills.